AyanTemi/CO2-Emissions/README.md

 # CO2-Emissions
-WTFC'23 Data Science track collaborative mini project
+WTFC'23 Data Science track collaborative mini project with Sonia Anthony

 ## 📖 Introduction
 Carbon dioxide (CO2) is the primary greenhouse gas emitted through human activities.
 A typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
 This number can vary based on a vehicle’s fuel, fuel economy,  number of miles driven per year and other features.